mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 If this issue is encountered, it is advisable to configure the cgroup of the system slice to prevent swapping (i.e., set `memory.swap.max=0`).

-### Protect system-critical daemons for io-latency
+### Protect system-critical daemons for I/O latency

 Swap can increase the I/O load on a node.
 When memory pressure causes the kernel to rapidly swap pages in and out,